NHS National Services Scotland: History

+Public Services Delivery Scotland

+Public Services Delivery Scotland (PSD Scotland), replaced NHS Education for Scotland (NES) and NHS National Services Scotland (NSS) on 1st April 2026.

+The new organisation was developed to lead on workforce planning and development, service infrastructure and innovation, with a focus on digital transformation.
+All existing NES and NSS functions were absorbed into the new organisation, with any changes to operational procedures expected to occur after an initial 6 month embedding period.

 Pandemic response

 NSS played a pivotal role in the national response to the COVID-19 pandemic.
 As the pandemic unfolded, NSS undertook a series of measures to support the healthcare system in Scotland.

 One of the key areas of focus was procurement.
 NSS developed over 300 contracts, which directly supported Scotland’s response to the COVID-19 emergency.
 This included sourcing and distributing over 1 billion items of personal protective equipment (PPE) across Health and Social Care in Scotland.

 In the realm of digital technology, NSS harnessed clinical innovation to support rapid and meaningful transformation in the healthcare landscape.
 This was particularly relevant as the healthcare sector underwent significant changes due to the pandemic.

 NSS also played a crucial role in the establishment and operation of the NHS Louisa Jordan - a temporary hospital set up in response to the COVID-19 pandemic.
 Although the NHS Louisa Jordan was not required to treat COVID-19 patients, it played a crucial role in supporting the remobilisation of NHSScotland.

 NSS Programme Management teams, alongside wider national services offered by the board, also played a critical role in a wide range of COVID-19 programmes, including the establishment of a national testing infrastructure, and the national roll out of Scotland’s COVID-19 vaccination programme.